machinateur/website/templates/markdown/blog/how-to-sanitize-full-html-5-documents-with-htmlpurifier.md

               sets: ['basic', 'style'] # maybe also HTML5
 ```

-That field does not exist, but I'll come to that in shortly.
+That field does not exist, but I'll come to that shortly.

 Apart from that, there's a not insignificant part involved in sticking the both parts of the document template together.